rsyai-oos/cuneus/usage.md

 ## WGSL Shader Patterns

 ### Standard Vertex Shader
-All shaders use this common vertex shader (vertex.wgsl):
+All shaders use this common vertex shader (vertex.wgsl): If you are not doing anything special, this file can always remain fixed.
+If you look at my shader examples, they all use this same file.

 ```wgsl
 struct VertexOutput {
     @location(0) tex_coords: vec2<f32>,